Need a Co-Signer for a Bail Bond? Bail Bond Co-Signers and Liability

 Ensuring the Defendant Shows Up to Court

 As a co-signer, or the person who puts up collateral, it will be your duty to make sure the defendant shows up in court.
-This is paramount, too, since a court absence may result in forfeiture, or when your collateral is put on the line to cover the full bail amount.
+This is paramount, too, since a court absence may result in forfeiture.
+That means your collateral is put on the line to cover the full bail amount.

 Additional Items to Note